William Shakespeare's Julius Caesar: Casting

 O. Z. Whitehead is listed on the Internet Movie Database as having played Cinna the Poet in the film and not receiving screen credit, but his one scene was deleted before release, and it is not included in any DVD or video releases of the film.
-(However, Cinna the Conspirator does appear — he is played by actor William Cottrell.)
+(However, Cinna the Conspirator does appear — he is played by William Cottrell.)

 Release

-The film premiered at the Booth Theatre in New York City on June 3, 1953.
+It premiered at the Booth Theatre in New York City on June 3, 1953.

 Reception

 Critical response

-The film received highly favorable reviews.
+It received highly favorable reviews.
 Bosley Crowther of The New York Times called it "a stirring and memorable film," while Variety wrote: "A triumphant achievement in film-making, it will be rated one of the great pictures of Hollywood."
 Harrison's Reports raved, "Excellent!
 Sumptuously produced, expertly directed and brilliantly acted, 'Julius Caesar' is an artistic triumph that ranks with the best of the Shakespearean plays that have been put on film."
 John McCarten of The New Yorker called the film "a very chilly exercise" and opined that Brando "plainly shows he needs a bit of speech training before he can graduate into an acting league where the spoken word is a trifle more significant than the flexed biceps and the fixed eye," but praised Mason and Gielgud as "a pleasure to watch and listen to."
 The Monthly Film Bulletin called it "an excellent film, excellent cinema, excellent entertainment, and pretty respectable art."

-In the second volume of his book The Story of Cinema, author David Shipman pointed to Gielgud "negotiating the verse as in no other Shakespeare film to date except Olivier's".
-On Rotten Tomatoes the film has an approval rating of 95% based on reviews from 22 critics.
+In the second volume of his book The Story of Cinema, David Shipman pointed to Gielgud "negotiating the verse as in no other Shakespeare film to date except Olivier's".
+On Rotten Tomatoes the film has an approval rating of 96% based on reviews from 25 critics.

 The film is recognized by American Film Institute in these lists: